WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/creating-dynamic-blocks.md

 For many dynamic blocks, the `save` callback function should be returned as `null`, which tells the editor to save only the [block attributes](https://developer.wordpress.org/block-editor/developers/block-api/block-attributes/) to the database.
 These attributes are then passed into the server-side rendering callback, so you can decide how to display the block on the front end of your site.
 When you return `null`, the editor will skip the block markup validation process, avoiding issues with frequently-changing markup.

-If you are using [InnerBlocks](https://github.com/WordPress/gutenberg/blob/master/packages/block-editor/src/components/inner-blocks/README.md) in a dynamic block you will need to save the `InnerBlocks` in the `save` callback function.
+If you are using [InnerBlocks](https://github.com/WordPress/gutenberg/blob/master/packages/block-editor/src/components/inner-blocks/README.md) in a dynamic block you will need to save the `InnerBlocks` in the `save` callback function using `<InnerBlocks.Content/>`

 You can also save an HTML representation of the block.
 If you provide a server-side rendering callback, this HTML will be replaced with the output of your callback, but will be rendered if your block is deactivated or your render callback is removed.